izi4eve/izi4eve/README.md

 - 👋 Hi, I’m @almush-code
-- 👀 I’m interested in FLUTTER
+- 👀 I’m interested in FLUTTER and QA
-- 🌱 I’m currently learning FLUTTER
+- 🌱 I’m currently learning FLUTTER and QA
-- 💞️ I’m looking to collaborate on FLUTTER
+- 💞️ I’m looking to collaborate on FLUTTER and QA
 - 📫 How to reach me mynotedata@gmail.com

 <!---